Mayan-S/spotify-stats/README.md

 After submitting the request, you’ll receive multiple JSON files containing detailed information about every song you've listened to since creating your account.

-This app reads those JSON files and transforms your streaming history into a set of engaging and easy-to-understand statistics.
+This application reads those JSON files and transforms your streaming history into a set of engaging and easy-to-understand statistics.

+You can find the application in the latest release: Spotify_Stats.exe

 <br />